lukecollier/lukecollier.dev/typst/cv.typ

     [2014 - 2017], [
       #text(weight:"bold")[BSC First with Honours in Computer Science] #h(1fr) Bangor University

-      My dissertation was on Genetic Algorithms, with research into various machine learning algorithms.
+      My dissertation was on Genetic Algorithms with research into various heuristic and meta heuristic algorithms.
 Created a project that would take a data set and provide an optimized timetable based on a fitness function.
     ]
     )